 The Goldstein Laboratory Suite houses transformable state of the art labs and debriefing rooms.
 Each lab can be set up as a variety of practice environments including, hospital rooms, operating rooms, exam rooms, office spaces, conference rooms, home care settings or even a dorm room.
 Each lab contains video and audio capture technology used to record student experiences as they interact with the latest high-fidelity human patient simulators, patient actors, faculty and other students.
 Students’ recorded simulation experiences are played back and analyzed during structured debriefing sessions.
 Debriefing is a vital component of simulation and a critical piece that drives heightened student learning.
 It allows for reflection and exploration of the thoughts and emotions behind a learner’s actions.
-Through the robust simulation faculty and facilities, we strive to help all Bouvé students develop the knowledge, skills, attitudes and values that promote patient safety and improve the quality of health care at all levels of professional achievement.
+We strive to help all Bouvé students develop the knowledge, skills, attitudes and values that promote patient safety and improve the quality of health care at all levels of professional achievement.

 The Arnold S. Goldstein Simulation Laboratories Suite engages students and faculty in innovative ways to study and practice clinical reasoning skills, interprofessional education, and health system integration to promote the development of fully functioning interdisciplinary healthcare teams.
 The Simulation Labs enables participants to research contemporary issues that solve the problems of patients and prepare Bouvé graduates to create the healthy communities of the future.
 We strive to develop the knowledge, skills, attitudes and values that promote patient safety and improve the quality of health care at all levels of professional achievement.